Yash-Vora/Instagram-App/README.md

 # Instagram Clone
 Instagram clone is social media application ui(user interface) where you can create your stories and post your thoughts or just talk about something that you are passionate about.
-For example you can post something related to travelling,sports etc.

 ## Screenshots
 <img src="/Images/Instagram_App_Screenshot_1.jpg" width="250" height="500">